ckeditor/ckeditor5-react/README.md

 **Remember that the changes above should be done in both configuration files.**

-Next, install `raw-loader`, the theme for CKEditor 5 and CKEditor 5 dev-utils:
+Next, install `raw-loader`, the theme for CKEditor 5 and CKEditor 5 development utilities:

 ```bash
 npm install --save-dev raw-loader @ckeditor/ckeditor5-theme-lark @ckeditor/ckeditor5-dev-utils
 ```

-Install component, editor and plugins you need:
+Install the component, editor and plugins you need:

 ```bash
 npm install --save \